 “We actually just leased a facility where we can start remanufacturing the wood ourselves,” he told me.
 “It’s an acre of land that will have 10,000 square feet for showrooms, offices, and shops.
-We’ll also have a receiving yard and landfill space.”
+We also have a receiving yard at a private landfill and recycling facility.”

 They had started out searching for a warehouse, but that kind of real estate in Vancouver is hard to come by at a reasonable price.
 This ended up working out perfectly, checking a whole bunch of boxes they didn’t realize they had.
 Now they’re getting set up to better supply building materials to companies looking to build green.
 I was curious how the cost of lumber had impacted the sale prices of their reclaimed wood.

 “Typically, 2X4s and shiplap are the hardest to move, so we price them cheaper, but now we can’t even keep 2X4s in stock,” he told me.
 “We sell out before we even have the chance to remove the old nails.”

 So one good thing to come out of the lumber price spike was that it closed the gap between the cost of reclaimed wood and new wood, encouraging more companies to greener building materials.

 “There’s 12X less embodied carbon in these old building materials,” explained Corneil.